bigfix/developer.bigfix.com/site/reference/world.md

 # main gather service : service

-Returns a service object for the main gathering service, typically located on the main server.Note: On a Macintosh, returns &amp;lt;nothing&amp;gt;.
+Returns a service object for the main gathering service, typically located on the main server.Note: On a Macintosh, returns &lt;nothing&lt;.
 Included for compatibility.

 # main palm device : palm device